NBISweden/IgDiscover-legacy/doc/guide.rst

 V gene sequences found by the clustering step of the program (the ``discover`` subcommand) are stored in the ``candidates.tab`` file.
 The entries are “candidates” because many of these will be PCR or other artifacts and therefore do not represent true novel V genes.
 The germline and pre-germline filters take care of removing artifacts.
-They germline filter is the “real” filter and used only in the last iteration in order to obtain the final gene database.
+The germline filter is the “real” filter and used only in the last iteration in order to obtain the final gene database.
 The pre-germline filter is less strict and used in all the earlier iterations.